An introvert and shy

 One of the few places I was reasonably assertive was where my work was concerned.
 I was confident in my work, in my knowledge of what needed to be done and how and when.
 The difference was that it wasn’t about me and other people.
 It was about the job.

-I can’t imagine anything more uncomfortable than sitting around with people I barely know, making small talk about things I don’t care about.
 In the ’70s I went through a period of reading all the pop psychology self-help books I could find, looking for ways to “fix” myself.
 Assertiveness training was all the rage and I looked for a solution, a magic cure for what felt like a crippling social maladjustment.
 How to Be Your Own Best Friend.
 Don’t Say Yes When You Want to Say No. When I Say No I Feel Guilty.
 And those are just the titles I remember.
 There were many others on my bookshelf.
 Highlighted, underlined, dog-eared.
 But none of them really helped.
 In fact, the few times I summoned enough courage to try to act more assertively, I felt I was being rude.
 And it was sometimes perceived that way by others.
 I’d had no experience being assertive; I did it poorly, clumsily.
 And embarrassed by my ineptitude, I’d crawl back into my shell.

 My activities as an adult haven’t always been of my choosing.
 My parents were well known in the community and as their daughter, I was not socially inconspicuous.
 I was neither expected nor allowed to become invisible and withdraw from society and the world at large.
 I lacked the assertiveness and confidence to “just say no” to demands, invitations, expectations, and assumptions.
 My mother made it very clear that “I’d rather not” was never a valid excuse.
 Besides, I was and am a lousy liar, and making up excuses never works.
 I get embarrassed trying to defend a lie.
 I squirm.
 I blush!